rinjugatla/BepInEx.rcon/README.md

         // This will be executed on `test`
         // There is a protected property called "Plugin"
-        // which holds a reference to your plugin class return "string to return to rcon client";
+        // which holds a reference to your plugin class return "string to return to Rcon client";
     }
 }
 ```

 ### Unknown Command Handler

-If an issued command can not be found, the library fires an the  `rcon.OnUnknownCommand` event.
+If an issued command can not be found, the library fires an the  `Rcon.OnUnknownCommand` event.

 This is an example to forward unknown commands to a connected client based on their `steamid`